Stroad: Lack of protection for pedestrians

-The quality of sidewalks (British English: pavement) next to stroads is often poor.
+The quality of sidewalks next to stroads is often poor.
 Many stroads do not feature any sidewalks at all.
 In the case of stroad-like suburban residential streets, sidewalks are sometimes deliberately left out by design in order "to further the rural image".
-Whereas stroads often feature a repetitive pattern of retail franchises on the side with very few sidewalks for pedestrians, there are usually large parking spaces for drivers.
 Sometimes there are only "painted sidewalks" next to a strip mall, without curbs or traffic bollards to protect pedestrians against vehicles that may deviate from the road.
+Stroads also often lack other pedestrian safety features, such as crosswalks and adequate street lights.

-Marohn (2021) stated: "A person on a sidewalk has no defense at all if a vehicle leaves the roadway at stroad speeds".
-He pointed out that traffic lights, such as those next to the State Street stroad in Springfield, Massachusetts, are often designed with shear pins at the base so as to break off if a vehicle happens to crash into it; although this design increases the safety of the driver and any passengers, it also significantly decreases the safety of any pedestrians who may be standing or walking on the sidewalk behind the traffic signal.
-Marohn was astonished to discover that a bench had placed right next to this breakaway traffic light pole, "inviting people to sit in a place where the chance of a driver losing control and going off the roadway at high speeds is so great that the city installed breakaway poles."
 At intersecting stroads, vehicles often need to decelerate from a high to a low speed to make a sharp turn right from a long turn lane parallel to the sidewalk; this makes walking there particularly dangerous for pedestrians.
 Sidewalks are sometimes too narrow, feature many obstructions such as street lights, as well as driveway cuts, which make them pedestrian-unfriendly.
+These obstacles may force pedstrians off the sidewalk and onto the edge of the stroad, putting them at further risk.

-The stroad can be found where urban sprawl and car-centric development patterns are used: it 'seems confused', and is characterized by 'no sidewalk, no shade, and a lot of parking'.
-In Lexington, Kentucky, where such situations are commonly found in modern suburban commercial areas, a survey of elderly residents found that respondents instead desired 'protection from traffic, reduced noise, seating and shade, dedicated sidewalks, and increased building frontage.'
+Marohn argues that a person on a sidewalk has no defense at all if a vehicle leaves the roadway at stroad speeds.
+He points out that traffic lights, such as those next to the State Street stroad in Springfield, Massachusetts, are often designed with shear pins at the base so as to break off if a vehicle happens to crash into it.
+Although this design increases the safety of the driver and any passengers, it also significantly decreases the safety of any pedestrians who may be standing or walking on the sidewalk behind the traffic signal.
+Marohn was astonished to discover that a bench had been placed right next to this breakaway traffic light pole, "inviting people to sit in a place where the chance of a driver losing control and going off the roadway at high speeds is so great that the city installed breakaway poles."